 - Self-care.
 Self-care is critical to maintaining a healthy mind and body.
 Make sure your adult takes time for themselves, gets active, and knows the simple rules of self-care.
 Operating the laundry machine is not a task one just wakes up and knows how to do.
 There comes a point where you should no longer be washing your young adults’ laundry.

 - Money management.
-Balancing a check book, setting finances aside to pay for important things, and avoiding frivolous spending are important tasks your young adult must learn.
+Balancing a checkbook, setting finances aside to pay for important things, and avoiding frivolous spending are important tasks your young adult must learn.
 Give them examples on how to best budget their spending.
+You can also take your young adult to a bank and show them the steps of opening up a bank account.
+Many banks will also work with members to talk about financial goals and planning.

 - Job skills.
 In order to appeal to the professional world, one must acquire simple skills that will be useful in the workforce.
-Get your young adult involved in the community to learn these tasks.
+This includes: time management, interpersonal relationships, following directions, building a resume, and preparing and dressing for an interview.
+Get your young adults involved in the community through volunteering or interning to learn these tasks.

 Journey Home East can help